What is Honors by Contract?

 Step 3– Prepare a draft of the HBC course enhancement proposal.
 The student (not the professor) prepares an approximately 1-2 page description and submits it to the professor for review.
 The HBC Course Enhancement proposal should include:

-• a description of the non-honors course– including course overview, topics, and assessment (a copy of the course syllabus is recommended, but not required).
+- a description of the non-honors course– including course overview, topics, and assessment.
+You will need to upload a copy of the syllabus when you complete the application.

 Step 4– Complete and Submit the HBC Application (ONLINE ONLY).
-Once the professor has approved the proposal, the student completes the Honors By Contract Google Form (see Canvas).
+Once the professor has let the student know that they approve of the proposal, the student completes the Honors By Contract Google Form (see Canvas).

 How is an HBC Evaluated and Approved?

 The Honors Program Coordinator will evaluate each Honors-by-Contract application on an individual basis.
-Evaluation will be based on the criteria indicated in the rubric (following page).
-Incomplete proposals and proposal that are not of the proper format will not be evaluated.
-Proposals must obtain a minimum score of 16 on the Evaluation Rubric to obtain HBC approval.
+Evaluation will be based on the criteria indicated in the rubric below.
+Incomplete proposals and proposals that are not of the proper format will not be evaluated.
+Proposals must obtain a minimum score of 16 on the Rubric (see below) to obtain HBC approval.

 Completion of Honors by Contract